-Mark specialises in general and financial crime (including asset recovery and confiscation) as well as sexual allegations and homicide.
+Mark's principal specialisms are in business and financial crime (including asset recovery and confiscation) as well as sexual allegations and homicide.
 In relation to business crime, he regularly advises and represents company directors and corporates who face investigation and/or issues around regulatory compliance.
-In addition, he regularly defends and prosecutes at the highest level, with a particular emphasis on homicide, sexual allegations and white collar fraud.
-He undertakes a very significant amount of private work, where reputational issues are at stake, and has, for many years, been ranked in Chambers and Partners as a leader in the field of crime at the London Bar.
-Mark is also ranked in the Legal 500 as a leading individual in the field of crime at the London Bar.
+In addition, he regularly defends and prosecutes general crime at the very highest level, with a particular emphasis on homicide and sexual allegations.
+A significant amount of his work involves cases where reputational issues are at stake.
+Mark has, for many years, been ranked in Chambers and Partners and the Legal 500 as a leader in the field of crime at the London Bar.

 "A powerful barrister with a real courtroom presence.
 He gets to critical points quickly and is excellent on strategy."

 ‘ Mark is an extremely approachable and knowledgeable silk.
 Clients like his down-to-earth attitude. ’

 ‘ A commanding presence in the courtroom. ’

 "Exceptionally thorough at preparing cases and is a master of detail.
 He is an engaging, direct advocate who has an excellent manner with the judiciary"